 Evening – Night Market

-My favorite spots to eat basically any meal in Luang Prabang is the night market so of course I had to add it to this three day itinerary!
-Here is the budget travelers dreams with meals costing a couple of dollars.
-Whether you are craving something sweet, noodles, rice or a simple baguette, you can get it all at the Luang Prabang Night Market.
+My favorite spots to eat basically any meal in Luang Prabang is the night market so of course, I had to add it to this three day itinerary!
+Here is the budget traveler’s dream with meals costing a couple of dollars.
+Whether you are craving something sweet, noodles, rice, or a simple baguette, you can get it all at the Luang Prabang Night Market.
 A popular option for travelers is the vegetarian buffets which are down the side alleys (just look out for the big signs).
-You just pay for a plate and can full it up as much as you would like.
+You just pay for a plate and can fill it up as much as you would like.
 Though, I personally chose not to eat here as it looked just full of flies which put me off.

 Now, time to get a little bit of rest before an adventurous day tomorrow on the second day of our three days in Luang Prabang.

 Day Two Of The 3 Day Luang Prabang Itinerary

 You can either start the morning as early or as late as you would like as today our main activity will be visiting Kuang Si Falls.
 Just make sure to have a good breakfast before you depart as you will need the energy.
 If you are wanting to try somewhere new check out Saffron Coffee for a delicious bite with Mango and coconut French toast.

 These days the main way to get to Kuang Si Falls is by going on an organized tour.
 These can be pre-booked through basically any accommodation or travel agency.
 Prices start around $5.70 / 50,000LAK.
 With these tours, it is standard to have 3 hours exploring the falls.
 Though, if you are like me and can spend 3 hours photographing alone, this will not be enough time.
 If so, the best option is to hire a motorbike and do it yourself or to hire a private tuk-tuk (about $23.00 / 200,000LAK).